oze4/digitalocean-kubernetes/mongodb/forward_traffic_to_statefulset/README.md

 Taken from: https://appscode.com/products/voyager/7.4.0/guides/ingress/http/statefulset-pod/

+# Forward Traffic to StatefulSet

-Forward Traffic to all Pods of a StatefulSet
+### Forward Traffic to all Pods of a StatefulSet

 There is the usual way of forwarding traffic to a Service matching a StatefulSet.
 Create a Service with the pods label selector as selector, and use the service name as Backend ServiceName.